protesilaos/notmuch-indicator/README.md

 The user option `notmuch-indicator-force-refresh-commands` accepts as its value a list of symbols.
 Those are commands that will forcefully update the indicator after they are invoked.

+The user option `notmuch-indicator-hide-empty-counters` hides zero counters from the indicator, when it is set to a non-nil value.